 Hyperparameters include the model architecture, learning rate, and data augmentation settings.
 While model parameters are learned from your data during training, hyperparameters are not learned from your data—they have to be set before training since they control the training process.

 This guide will explain how to create a custom training profile but doesn’t cover how to decide what the hyperpameters should be.
-For more information about the hyperparameters, see our guide to Choosing a set of models.
+For more information about the hyperparameters, see our guide to Configuring models.

 Training profiles are JSON files.
 The JSON format is fairly easy to read (and edit) with a text-editor and you can use the default “baseline” profiles as a starting point for creating your own training profiles.
 For example, take a look at the baseline bottom-up profile or our other baseline profiles.